24 MLB Hall of Famers Playing in Unusual Positions

 Primary Position: First Baseman

-During his first year with the Baltimore orioles, in 1977, Eddie Murray played six games in the outfield, the only time he would ever do so.
+During his first year with the Baltimore Orioles, in 1977, Eddie Murray played six games in the outfield, the only time he would ever do so.
 The next year, he played at the position three more times.
 Then in 1989 and 1991, while with the Dodgers, he was positioned thrice mote at third base for a total of six times that Murray has played at the position.

 Stats